 - a.
-For purposes of this part, the terms "mail not sealed against inspection" and "unsealed mail" mean mail on which appropriate postage for sealed mail is not paid, and which under postal laws or regulations is not included within a class of mail maintained by the Postal Service for the transmission of letters sealed against inspection. - b.
-The terms include the following: - (1) Periodicals items. - (2) Standard Mail items. - (3) Package Services (including Parcel Select) items. - (4) Incidental First-Class Mail attachments or enclosures mailed under DMM 703.9. - (5) GXG mailpieces containing nondocuments. - (6) Priority Mail International items except for flat-rate envelopes and small flat-rate boxes. - (7) M-bags. - (8) Items sent via "Free Matter for the Blind or Other Physically Handicapped Persons" under 39 U.S.C. §§ 3403-06 and IMM 270.
+For purposes of this part, the terms "mail not sealed against inspection" and "unsealed mail" mean mail on which appropriate postage for sealed mail is not paid, and which under postal laws or regulations is not included within a class of mail maintained by the Postal Service for the transmission of letters sealed against inspection.

+- b.
+The terms include the following:

+- (1) Periodicals items.

+- (2) USPS Marketing MailTM (Commercial and Nonprofit) items.

+- (3) Package Services items.

+- (4) Incidental First-Class Mail[®] attachments or enclosures mailed under DMM 703.9.

+- (5) Parcel Select[®] items.

+- (6) Parcel Return Service items.

+- (7) First-Class Package Service® items.

+- (8) USPS Retail Ground items.

+- (9) GXG[®] items that contain nondocuments.

+- (10) Outbound Priority Mail International® items.

+- (11) International Direct Sacks M-bags.

+- (12) Items sent via "Free Matter for the Blind or Other Physically Handicapped Persons" under 39 U.S.C. §§ 3403 and "Free Matter for the Blind" under IMM 270.